SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

    on US citizens inside the US.
 But they did it anyway, on the theory that their usually excellent operational security could keep it secret, and keeping illegality undiscovered was as good as being legal.
-It was exposed by Edward Snowden.  (_Hint:_ if the NSA's opsec was not up to the task, why is your conspiracy likely to do better?)
+It was exposed by Edward Snowden.  (_Hint:_ if the NSA's opsec was not up to task here, why is your conspiracy likely to do any better?)
 2. _The Tuskeegee syphilis experiment:_ From 1932 to about 1970, the US Public Health Service
    found a number of black men with syphilis, kept it secret from them, and withheld treatment "in order to study the disease".
 This is one of the reasons, quite